 At each end of the Grand Entrance Hall is a courtroom, one used by the Federal Court of Appeal and the other by the Federal Court.
 The walls of these two courtrooms are panelled with Australian Blackwood, punctuated with zebrawood pilasters trimmed with Honduras mahogany.
 Corridors with Missisquoi marble floors and walls encircle the building on the ground floor as well as on the first and second floors.

 The Main Courtroom, reserved for the sole use of the Supreme Court, occupies the centre of the building on the first floor.

 Two stairways leading up from the Grand Entrance Hall provide public access to the Main Courtroom.
-A bronze reproduction of the original Supreme Court Building, a gift from the Canadian Bar Association for the Court’s centennial year in 1975, hangs between these stairways.
+A bronze reproduction of the original Supreme Court of Canada building, a gift from the Canadian Bar Association for the Court’s centennial year in 1975, hangs between these stairways.
 It is the work of Canadian artist Arthur Price.
 Verdello marble was used for the staircase and golden Morocco marble for the railings.